dktn/ch-otp-task/README.md

 In both cases the sender calculates the result using the partial sum it already calculated online and the remaining messages from the queue buffer.
 Then displays the final result and exits.

 The displayed result may contain the message `all-finished` when the "stop" message was received from all worker or `timeout` when not all messages have been processed but there is no time to wait before the deadline.
 Moreover the size of maximum buffer used during calculations is displayed.
+If any message has been discarded while running the system - the number of discarded messages is additinally displayed.

 ##### Implementation decisions

 1. The latest timestamps for all nodes are kept in the hash map using `Data.HashMap.Strict` from `unordered-containers` library which uses hash array mapped tries and claimes to have better performance than other maps.
 Actually anything could be used here, because the performance of this data structure is not critical.
 There is no even need for the map, as the list of nodes is static - ordinary `Vector` could work equally good.

-2. The buffer is implemented using priority queue, exactly using `Data.HashPSQ` priority search queue from `psqueues` library which uses `IntPSQ` as a base and `OrdPSQ` to solve colisions. `IntPSQ` uses radix tree with additional min-heap property.
+2. The buffer is implemented using priority queue, exactly using `Data.HashPSQ` priority search queue from `psqueues` library which uses `IntPSQ` as a base and `OrdPSQ` to solve collisions. `IntPSQ` uses radix tree with additional min-heap property.
+Simple `OrdPSQ` has also been checked and gave similar results.
 The library claims to be the fastest implementation priority queue for Haskell and shows some benchmarks to illustrate that.
 However using the priority queue is actually questionable, even though it seems to be very natural in this application.
 Perhaps other kind of structures providing O(log n) insertion or O(log n) removing smallest operations would work equally well, but would give smaller memory hit.
+Also reducing the buffer step could be performed in batch using another structure.

 3. Terminating all slaves takes significant amount of time.
 I can't find the reason of that other than a way `distributed-process` library handles it.
-Therefor the `run.sh' script contains additional `killall -9` command.
+Therefore the `run.sh` script contains additional `killall -9` command.

 ### 4.3 Conclusions and concerns